Photographer: Ben Legler

 Hackelia venusta Distribution, Habitat, and Ecology

-Quite unfortunately, the magnificent Hackelia venusta inhabits an extremely limited and restricted habitat range.
-In point of fact, only one known population of the remarkable Angiosperm currently exists.
-That’s because it only exists within Tumwater Canyon in Chelan County, Washington State, United States, in North America.
+Most unfortunately, the magnificent Hackelia venusta inhabits an extremely limited and restricted habitat range.
+Astoundingly, in fact, only one known population of the remarkable Angiosperm currently exists.
+Precisely where that lies might surprise some people, though.

-Fortunately, however, this remote location presently forms part of the protected Wenatchee National Forest.
-Additionally, the entire habitat range of this rare species comprises only an estimated 2.5 acres (1 hectare).
+As difficult as it might be to imagine, the entire habitat range of this rare species comprises only an estimated 2.5 acres (1 hectare).
 Even more precisely, and dangerously, it lies a mere 330 ft (100 m) from a major highway passing through the National Forest.

-To the likely surprise of many, the beautiful Hackelia venusta inhabits a type of environment normally considered inhospitable.
+Nature placed yet more wonders in this species.
+To the likely surprise of many, the beautiful plant inhabits a type of environment normally considered inhospitable.
 This holds true due to the fact that the rare botanical marvel grows in areas of rock ledges and open talus.
-Its native soil remains quite rocky and sandy, with relatively poor nutrient levels.

-In addition, the impressive small species also has very specific needs in other ways, as well.
-This particular for of flora requires copious amounts of direct sunlight to thrive.
-In fact, this species possesses an extremely low tolerance for shade.
-This further makes its habitat requirements highly specific, only adding to its vulnerability.
+Its native soil remains comparatively rocky and sandy.
+This provides for relatively poor nutrient levels.
+The impressive small species also has very specific needs in other ways, as well.
+This particular variety of flora requires copious amounts of direct sunlight to thrive.

 Species Sharing Its Range